Summer Associates – Civil Rights

 The ideal candidate is a person who is hardworking and is passionate about civil rights and social justice.
 Strong writing and research skills, and an ability to work efficiently, are essential.

-Once applications are open, to apply, please send a cover letter, resume, transcript, list of references, and a writing sample to SummerAssociates@loevy.com.
+Once applications are open in the Fall, to apply, please send a cover letter, resume, transcript, list of references, and a writing sample to SummerAssociates@loevy.com.
 Candidates selected for interviews will be notified on a rolling basis.

 Loevy & Loevy is an equal opportunity employer.
 We value a diverse and inclusive culture.
 We welcome Summer Associate applications from first-generation law students and students with prior criminal convictions.
 We strongly encourage applications from qualified individuals of any race, color, religion, gender, sexual orientation, gender identity or expression, age, disability, veteran’s status, or national origin.